gs-avionik-gunnar/GS-Traffic2WIFI/README.md

 GS-Traffic2Wifi Software 1.0 and 1.1 was a stripped down fork of [ESP32-Serial-Bridge](https://github.com/AlphaLima/ESP32-Serial-Bridge).
 With Version 2.0 there are a lot of extensions and the codebase is reworked in most parts.
 Version 2.0 offers a WebUI for configuring the device.
 GS-Traffic2WIFI is the default Soft-/Firmware of the GS-Traffic2Wifi-Kits, available on [gs-avionik.de](https://www.gs-avionik.de) but will also work with any ESP32-Module with an attached TTL/RS232-Converter on GPIO21 and GPIO01.
 Since Version 2.0 RPIO19 is used as a factory-reset when connected to GND and startup.

 ## Versions
+Version 2.1 is now stable and offers some additional features:
+- Added extracting data from $GPGSA and $PGRMZ messages

 Version 2.0 is now stable and offers some additional features like:
 - Webgui (http://192.168.1.1) for configuring GS-Traffic2WIFI
 - Status pages and basic code for extracting and interpreting received NMEA-data